East Kent Militia: Second Boer War

 On 25 September the 3rd Buffs left as escort to a construction train repairing the branch railway between Wolverhoek and Heilbron and on 3 October took part in engagements between the two towns as De Wet crossed the railway.
 On 10 October the battalion joined a column under Lt-Gen Sir Archibald Hunter on a sweep through north-west OFS, returning on 26 October.
 Two companies then accompanied Hunter to Ventersdorp, which he entered on 30 October.
 He wrote to Roberts that 'The 3rd Bn of The Buffs was hotly engaged and behaved with conspicuous steadiness'.
-Until 15 December the battalion was employed in guarding the railway, but Hunter requested it for Maj-Gen Hector MacDonald's march through the Springfontein area into Cape Colony to deal with a tBoer invasion.
+Until 15 December the battalion was employed in guarding the railway, but Hunter requested it for Maj-Gen Hector MacDonald's march through the Springfontein area into Cape Colony to deal with a Boer invasion.
 It took part in engagements at Bethulie Bridge, Olive Siding and Colesberg, returning to Kroonstad on 30 December.
 The weather had been extremely bad and the battalion was reduced by sickness to a strength of just three companies, which were used to garrison Kroonstad and Lindley.

 For the next year the battalion was used for convoy escorts and to man the lines of blockhouses that were constructed to restrict the Boers' freedom of movement.
 On 1 August 1901 six men of the 3rd Buffs under Sergeant Pincott were manning Blockhouse 493/1 when they were attacked by 250–300 Boers.
 Sergeant Pincott was soon killed, but the garrison held out until only one was left unwounded and the Boers forced their way in.
 The Boers then withdrew having suffered heavy casualties.
 Skirmishes along the blockhouse lines were constant throughout the year.
 The 3rd Buffs were relieved and embarked on 21 January 1902, but only as far as Saint Helena.
 Here they spent a further six months guarding Boer prisoners of war.
 The battalion was finally disembodied on 17 July 1902.